regan035/warehouse_v1/README.md

 ## Usage

 Upon arriving on the ladning page, the user will be reqired to sign in.
-Sign up option are reqired for first time user.
+Sign up option is reqired for first time user.
 To do so, simply input a valid e-mail address,name and password, then click the `Sign Up` button.

 Sign in Page ![ ](readmeimg/signinpage.png)